-The Solihull Team provided support to 141 young people during the year including 74 in accommodation services and 67 through floating support.
-91% of those who moved on from St Basils accommodation did so in a planned positive way.
+The Solihull Team provided support to 154 young people during the year including 95 in accommodation services,52 through floating support and 7 through supported lodgings.
+90% of those who moved on from St Basils accommodation did so in a planned positive way.